netdata/developer-relations/engagement-handbook.md

 ## Tags

 ✅ A list of all the tags that we use can be found on the [Community forum](https://community.netdata.cloud/tags).
+Please make sure that topics that you interact with are properly tagged for future reference.

+You have the power to edit user posts, so please go ahead and add any tags that may be missing.

+To learn more about tags, you can read this [comprehensive guide to Discourse tags](https://meta.discourse.org/t/a-comprehensive-guide-to-discourse-tags/121041).

 ## Forum Tools